ruixing76/alta2023/src/pages/call-for-papers/index.md

 We particularly encourage submissions that broaden the scope of our community through the consideration of practical applications of language technology and through multi-disciplinary research.
 We also specifically encourage submissions from industry.

+## Format
+We invite submissions of two different formats: (1) Original Research Papers and (2) Abstract-based Presentations.

+### (1) Original Research Papers

+We invite the submission of papers on original and unpublished research on all aspects of natural language processing.

+Long papers should be 6-8 pages and short papers should be 3-4 pages.
+Accepted papers will either be delivered as an oral presentation or as a poster presentation.
+Both short and long papers may include up to 2 pages of references in addition to the page count requirements.

+Note that the review process is double-blind, and accordingly submitted papers should not include the identity of author(s) and the text should be suitably anonymised, e.g. using third person wording for self-citations, not providing URLs to your person website, etc. Original research papers will be included in the workshop proceedings, which will be published online in the ACL anthology and the ALTA website.
+Long papers will be distinguished from short papers in the proceedings.

+### (2) Abstract-based Presentations

+To encourage broader participation and facilitate local socialisation of international results, we invite 1-2 page presentation abstracts.
+The organisers may offer the opportunity to give an oral presentation or a poster presentation.
+Submissions should include presentation title and abstract, name of the presenter, any publications relating to the work, and any information on collaboration with the local ALTA community.
+Abstracts will not be published in the proceedings, but simply reviewed by the ALTA executive committee to ensure that they are on topic, coherent and likely to be of interest to the ALTA community.
+Abstracts on work in progress and work published or submitted elsewhere are encouraged.
+ALTA invites submissions of all manner interesting research, not limited to, but including:

+- established academics giving an overview of an exciting paper or paper/s published in international venues;
+- completing research students giving an overview of their thesis work;
+- early candidature research students presenting their work-in-progress and ideas, which may not have been published; and
+- industry presenting research and development over linguistic data in the context of their business.

+Presentation abstracts should not be anonymised, any publications relating to the work should be cited in the submission, and the person who will give the presentation should be clearly stated.

 ## Multiple Submission Policy